ssstoedno/chat_server/README.md

-# chat_server using python(flask), html(css), javascript and handling the database operations using flask-sqlalchemy
+# chat_server using python(flask), html, javascript and handling the database operations using flask-sqlalchemy

 0.1. create virt env with pipenv